CryptozombiesHQ/cryptozombie-lessons/2/0-overview.md

 How will we create new zombies?
 By having our zombies "feed" on other lifeforms!

+## Zombie Feeding

 When a zombie feeds, it infects the host with a virus.
 The virus then turns the host into a new zombie that joins your army.
+The new zombie's DNA will be calculated from the previous zombie's DNA and the host's DNA.

-And what do our zombies prefer to feed on?
+And what do our zombies like to feed on most?

 To find that out...
 You'll have to complete lesson 2!